Using External Flash with Sony Alpha Mirrorless Cameras

-If you use an external flash at all for anything other than what a little pop-up flash would do, you’re kind of screwed.
+If you use an external flash for anything other than a little fill light, you’re kind of screwed.
 When Sony unveiled their lineup of professional mirrorless camera systems, there weren’t a lot of accessories to go with them.
 A few lenses and flash units accompanied the cameras, but there were no other accessories like remotes or flash cables.
-One of the big reasons for this was Sony’s proprietary Multi-Interface hotshoe, different from any other standard Canon or Sony shoe.
+One of the big reasons for this was Sony’s proprietary Multi-Interface hot-shoe, different from any other standard Canon or Sony shoe.

 Get the flash off the camera!

-Perhaps the number one rule of flash photography is to get the flash off of the camera.
+If you’re going to point your key light directly at your subject, you need to get that flash off the camera.
 And if you switched to Sony mirrorless cameras from any other system, none of your flash equipment will work without special adapters, if at all.

 So let’s look at our options to get that flash off the camera with Sony Alpha cameras.

 External Flash with Through-The-Lens Metering (TTL)